Society for Endocrinology - a world-leading authority on hormones

 Adrenal Crisis Information

-Diagnostic measures should never delay treatment and if adrenal crisis is suspected, treatment should be initiated WITHOUT DELAY.
-Short-term administration of high doses of glucocorticoids is never harmful but failure to treat adrenal crisis can result in the death of the patient.
+Diagnostic measures should never delay treatment, and if an adrenal crisis is suspected, treatment should be initiated WITHOUT DELAY.
+Short-term administration of high doses of glucocorticoids is never harmful, but failure to treat adrenal crisis can result in the death of the patient.

 Management of adrenal crisis summary

-If you suspect established or developing adrenal crisis in a patient
+If you suspect an established or developing adrenal crisis in a patient

 Please maintain the patient on hydrocortisone at a dose of 200mg hydrocortisone per 24 hours (preferably by continuous i.v. infusion, alternatively by i.v. or i.m. injection of 50mg hydrocortisone every 6 hours) until clinical recovery and further guidance by an endocrinologist.